kitnil/awesome/README.md

 - [clize](https://github.com/epsy/clize) - Clize: Turn Python functions into command-line interfaces
 - [Discline](https://github.com/MitchWeaver/Discline) - 🐍  A terminal Discord client that you can actually use.
 - [python-progressbar](https://github.com/WoLpH/python-progressbar) - Progressbar 2 - A progress bar for Python 2 and Python 3 - "pip install progressbar2"
-- [gita](https://github.com/nosarthur/gita) - Manage multiple git repos side by side for sanity
+- [gita](https://github.com/nosarthur/gita) - Manage multiple git repos side by side for sanity 不疯了似地管理多个git库
 - [lexicon](https://github.com/AnalogJ/lexicon) - Manipulate DNS records on various DNS providers in a standardized way.
 - [mssql-cli](https://github.com/dbcli/mssql-cli) - A command-line client for SQL Server with auto-completion and syntax highlighting
 - [BoopSuite](https://github.com/MisterBianco/BoopSuite) - A Suite of Tools written in Python for wireless auditing and security testing.